 - Check your email inbox for an invitation to create your account and get started.

-- Read and sign the Patient Information and Consent Form.
+- Read and sign the Privacy Notification and Consent Form.

-- Invite your specialist to participate, so they can view your feedback in real time.
+- Invite your healthcare team to participate, so they can view your feedback in real time.

-- Complete the online questionnaires at three different points in the first year of your treatment and care, and then once annually for up to 10 years.
+- Complete the online questionnaires at different intervals in the first year of your treatment and care, and then once annually for up to 10 years.

-- Discuss your results with your specialist and multidisciplinary team, to guide decision-making about your treatment and care so that it addresses what matters most to you.
+- You can download and print your Outcomes Summary Reports and use them with your healthcare team, to guide decision-making about your treatment and care so that it addresses what matters most to you.